numworks/epsilon/poincare/doc/simplification.md

 We can no longer create UserSymbol Trees without needing a special context.

-For example, when computing an expression's polynomial degree depending on "x", its sign would be required to be able to create a UserSymbol tree to compare subtrees with.
+For example, when computing an expression's polynomial degree depending on `x`, its sign would be required to be able to create a UserSymbol tree to compare subtrees with.

 However, we try not to rely on any context when manipulating projected expressions.